ZagaUS/AIOps/README.md

 [notice] A new release of pip is available: 23.2.1 -> 24.0 [notice] To update, run: pip install --upgrade pip
 ```
-Your zsh prompt should so the activated virtual environment name - below on the right hand side:
+Your zsh prompt should show the activated virtual environment name - below on the right hand side:
 ![image](https://github.com/aspanner/AIOps/assets/16040521/769659ec-b9d3-4249-8485-1fef1af5e493)

 Then upgrade your pip via ` pip install --upgrade pip `